mantidproject/dockerfiles/Windows/jenkins-node/readme.md

 ## Testing the new node

-1. Log in to the `Jenkins` web UI (https://builds.mantidproject.org/) navigate to `Manage Jenkins` then `Manage nodes and clouds` under `System Configuration`.
+1. Log in to the `Jenkins` web UI (https://builds.mantidproject.org/), navigate to `Manage Jenkins`, then `Manage nodes and clouds` under `System Configuration`.
 2. On the `Manage nodes and clouds` page of Jenkins, select the new node from the table.
 3. Ensure the node is online.
 If `Bring this node back online` is available on the right of screen, select it.
 4. If the cloud node is connected to Jenkins, `Agent is connected` will be stated below the agent name.
 5. In a new tab, navigate to the Jenkins home page, from the pipeline table select `testing-new-windows-builder`.
 From the menu on the left-hand side of the page, select `Build Now`.
 6. Switch back to the previous tab, refreshing if necessary.
 Observe that the new node is running the `testing-new-windows-builder` job.
-7. The the node is not running the job, there may be other nodes with the `win-64-cloud-test` label.
-Either bring these other nodes offline or raise the `Preference Score` of the desired node via `Configure` and rerun the job.
+7. If the node is not running the job, there may be other nodes with the `win-64-cloud-test` label.
+Either bring these other nodes offline (ensuring they are not undertaking any jobs) or raise the `Preference Score` of the desired node via `Configure` and rerun the job.
 8. From the menu on the left-hand side of the page, select `Script Console`, ensure that the job status is successful upon conclusion, and that all the tests pass (note that the job status cannot solely be relied upon).
 9. Finally, change the label on the node back to `win-64-cloud` via `Configure` (and reset the preference score if applicable).
 This will enable the node to take part in the CI/CD pipeline.